CVRL/DeformIrisNet/README.md

 > python single_image.py <weight_path> <small_pupil_image_path> <big_pupil_mask_image_path>

-The weight is the .pth file provided.
+The weight is the .pth file provided here: https://notredame.box.com/v/deformirisnetweight .
 A large pupil image will be saved as dilated.png, play around with the mask and see the output.

 The paper can be found here:
 > https://openaccess.thecvf.com/content/WACV2023/papers/Khan_DeformIrisNet_An_Identity-Preserving_Model_of_Iris_Texture_Deformation_WACV_2023_paper.pdf